I’d like to share what my friend of over twenty years, Lisa, meant to me…

 I remember choking up on stage, performing “Little Girl”, a song I wrote directly relating my own experience with sexual abuse and suicidal thoughts.

-Looking for my exit and about to bail, I saw Lisa across the floor, looking me in the eyes, smiling with a hard determination that said, “You got this,” a belief in me I borrowed to find my center again and keep going.
+Looking for my exit and about to bail, I saw Lisa across the floor, looking me in the eyes, smiling with a hard determination that said, “You got this,” a belief in me I often borrowed to find my center again and keep going.

 People like that don’t come around every day.
 There was a kindred spirit that tied us together, even before we knew what it was.
 And after we shared our past experiences,